-- Hooded hairdryer
+- Hooded hair dryer

 - Water-filled spray bottle

 Next, use your fingers or a comb to part sections starting from the back of your head and work your way toward the front.
-Don't be afraid to use different sized rollers throughout since some areas of your hair might be longer or shorter.
+Don't be afraid to use different-sized rollers throughout since some areas of your hair might be longer or shorter.

-Step Three: Distribute Mousse From Root to Tip
+Step Three: Distribute mousse

 Now, take half a pump of mousse and evenly distribute the foam from root to tip in each section of hair before rolling.
 Then, take your roller, and place it at the ends of the hair while holding the hair taut to stretch the roots before rolling the rod up to the roots and secure it by bending each end.
 Be sure not to pull too tight because it can damage the hair (and cause a headache).

 Air drying is an option, but if you have long, thick hair, drying could take at least a full day.
 Sitting under a hooded dryer is not always the most fun considering it gets warm under there, but your curls will thank you.
 If you don't own a hood dryer, adding a hooded attachment like Granteva's Bonnet Hood Hair Dryer Attachment ($14) to your hairdryer is an effective way to set your curls.

 Drying time will vary depending on your hair's length and thickness.
 To ensure the hair is completely dry, unroll a rod situated in the middle of the head to see if the curl is dry from root to tip.

 Once the hair is dry, gently remove the rollers, add a little oil to the tips of your fingers (which helps prevent frizz), and separate each curl to your liking.

 If you want a little extra volume, use a pick and a little hairspray like Ouidad's Curl Last Flexible-Hold Hairspray ($20) to lift the roots.